BeyondMicroControl/AsciiCAD/docs/AsciiCAD_User_Manual.md

 #### Remarks

-- CADScript command lines are normalized through the same CLI handling path used by the interactive terminal.
+- CADScript command lines are normalised through the same CLI handling path used by the interactive terminal.
 - Unknown commands print an error to the terminal.

 #### Examples